Standards and Certification

 ONIX is a way of tagging information about your books—such as the ISBN, title, contributor, description, price, and availability.
 All of this data is needed to support the sale and marketing of your books in the supply chain.

 BookNet Canada runs the Canadian Bibliographic Committee and sits on the international ONIX Committee that makes decisions about how to improve and expand ONIX standards to keep up with the needs of the industry.
-If you would like to discuss changes to ONIX send us an email We have built quality reports into BiblioShare for quick and easy feedback, we’ve developed many resources to help you navigate ONIX, and are on-hand to troubleshoot things with you.
+We have built quality reports into BiblioShare for quick and easy feedback, we’ve developed many resources to help you navigate ONIX, and are on-hand to troubleshoot things with you.
+If you would like to discuss changes to ONIX, send us an email.

 BookNet Canada monitors and participates in the development of several other industry standards.
 These include: